 Do it yourself

-Jacobs Greenhouse, based in Delhi, Ontario, offers a seven- by nine-foot, aluminum frame, tempered glass greenhouse kit for $3,295, which includes vents and a shade system.
+Jacobs Greenhouse, based in Delhi, Ontario, offers a seven- by nine-foot, aluminum frame, tempered glass greenhouse kit, which includes vents and a shade system.
 You could install greenhouse bubble wrap (yes, just like the packing material) for the winter only, and at least have clear glass over three seasons.

 Lexis Greenhouses, based in Ottawa, Ontario, sells the insulation for $1 per linear foot (the roll is four feet wide).
 Apply it on the inside of either glass or polycarbonate structures.